 Sorry, no records were found.
 Please adjust your search criteria and try again.

-Sorry, unable to load Google Maps API.
+Sorry, unable to load the Maps API.